What are Spiritual Gifts?

 Spiritual Gifts are Unique

-God gives believers exceptional, one of a kind, unique gifts, writes Rick Warren in The Purpose Driven Life.
+God gives believers exceptional and unique gifts, says Rick Warren in The Purpose Driven Life.

-You may assume that your gifting arrives at the time of your spiritual birth, or the moment you accept Christ as your Savior.
-However, Bible verses such as Romans 12 and 1 Corinthians 12 seem to indicate that God gives some spiritual gifts later.
+Most Christians assume that God bestows spiritual gifts at the time of spiritual birth, the moment someone accepts Jesus Christ as his or her personal Savior.
+However, Bible verses like Romans 12 and 1 Corinthians 12 seem to indicate that God gives some spiritual gifts later.

 Blackaby on Spiritual Gifts